 Note.
-SFTPv6 sessions are supported only on the OmniSwitch 6250.
-It is mandatory to specify the name of the particular IPv6 interface, if the SFTPv6 server has been specified using its link-local address.
+While using SFTPv6 sessions, it is mandatory to specify the name of the particular IPv6 interface, if the SFTPv6 server has been specified using its link-local address.

 2 You must have a login and password that is recognized by the IP address you specify.
 When you enter your login, the device you are logging in to, will request your password as shown here.